Discover Murwillumbah NSW

 Today, the Museum showcases both permanent and changing displays.
 Glimpses into past settlements and development of the Tweed communities.

-The café and coffee scene has played an important part in the survival of small towns.
-Other drawcards to small towns are the small boutiques – awash with local handcrafted treasures that have been hand selected and are displayed with love.
+Opening a retail store today comes with no guarantees, many responsibilities and challenges.
+The continued success of small-town shopping strips like Murwillumbah very much depends upon local support as well as visitors.
+The café and coffee scene has played an important part in the survival of this small town.
+Other drawcards to Murwillumbah are the small boutiques, awash with local handcrafted treasures that have been hand selected and displayed with love.

-A newish addition to the Murwillumbah business district is ‘Each to Own’, a small store of exquisite handmade jewellery and homewares made and sourced within Australia.
+‘Each to Own’ is a small store of exquisite handmade jewellery and homewares made and sourced within Australia.
 The flagship store located on Commercial Road, Murwillumbah is both bright and beautiful.

 Kirsten Devitt, a local Northern NSW gal has been operating a home-based business from her Stokers Siding workshop since 2009.
 In 2011, Kirsten opened her own Etsy shop of handmade laser-cut wooden and acrylic jewellery pieces incorporating fun patterns and bright colours.
 (Etsy is an online marketplace of thousands of handmade, vintage, and one-of-a-kind products and gifts.

 Well known for her eye-catching ‘Each to Own’ ranges of earrings and accessories, Kirsten has also created a deceptively simple solution to display your favourite things.
 Keep-Oh is a colourful easy to assemble art hanging system consisting of magnetic sectional frames.
-There are a number of designs and multiple colour themes to suit ever décor.
+There are a number of unique designs in multiple colour themes to suit every décor.

 From Hotel to Homewares

-Opposite ‘Each to Own’ on Commercial Road, Murwillumbah, MaddisonBea Home has created an exciting quality homeware and furniture specialty store in the historic Australian Hotel since 2015.
-The Australian Hotel has had a checkered past.
-The hotel in its new site was rebuilt after burning down in 1981.
+Opposite ‘Each to Own’ on Commercial Road, Murwillumbah, MaddisonBea Home has created an exciting quality homewares and furniture specialty store.
+The modern store opened in 2015 in the historic Australian Hotel.
+The Australian Hotel has an interesting and checkered past.
+It was rebuilt after burning down in 1981.
 The hotel once was the hub of the live music scene until its closure in 2013.
-The premises remained vacant for a couple of years until MaddisonBea Home opened its doors.
+For a couple of years, the premises remained vacant until MaddisonBea Home opened its doors.
 The stylish white and black exterior shows no evidence of its hotel years.

 Fashion & Gifts